Sanugiw/Sanugiw/README.md

 Beyond academics, I actively contribute to and lead within several technical and professional organizations, including the IEEE Engineering in Medicine and Biology Society (EMBS) Student Branch Chapter, IEEE Student Branch, and AIESEC at the University of Moratuwa.
 These roles have honed my leadership, communication, and project management skills, enabling me to coordinate diverse teams, organize impactful events, and foster professional networks.
 I am also skilled in a variety of programming languages and software tools, allowing me to integrate hardware and software solutions seamlessly in biomedical applications.

-Driven by a commitment to advancing healthcare technology, I continuously seek opportunities to engage in research, collaborate on multidisciplinary projects, and apply emerging technologies such as AI and IoT to create accessible, user-friendly medical solutions.
+Driven by a commitment to advancing healthcare technology, I continuously seek opportunities to engage in research, collaborate on multidisciplinary projects, and apply emerging technologies to create accessible, user-friendly medical solutions.
 My goal is to leverage my technical expertise and leadership experience to contribute meaningfully to the development of innovative biomedical engineering solutions that enhance patient care and promote healthier communities globally.

 ---